Abhishek-chaturvedi95/UDACITY-MLND-Capstone_Project/Files/README.md

 Along with exploring state-of-the-art CNN models for classification and localization, you will make important design decisions about the user experience for your app.
 Our goal is that by completing this lab, you understand the challenges involved in piecing together a series of models designed to perform various tasks in a data processing pipeline.
 Each model has its strengths and weaknesses, and engineering a real-world application often involves solving many problems without a perfect answer.
 Your imperfect solution will nonetheless create a fun user experience!

-## Libraries
+# Libraries used:
 1.OpenCV
 2.PyTorch
 3.glob
 4.tqdm
 5.PIL
 6.torchvision
 7.torchsummary
 8.Matplotlib
 9.NumPy

+# CNN to Classify Dog Breeds from Scratch
+CNN architecture of trained model attains at least 10% accuracy on the test set.

+# CNN to Classify Dog Breeds Using Transfer Learning
+Model architecture that uses part of a pre-trained model with accuracy on the test set of 60% or greater.